 Located conveniently near Lihue Airport, Kalapaki Beach is one of the most frequently visited beaches on Kauai.
-With white sand, beautiful scenery, and tons of water sports, including swimming, surfing, bodyboarding, paddleboarding, canoeing, kayaking, sailing and more, this beach is a great place to spend a relaxing day with friends and family.
+With white sand, beautiful scenery, and tons of water sports, including swimming, surfing, bodyboarding, paddleboarding, canoeing, kayaking, sailing, and more, this beach is a great place to spend a relaxing day with friends and family.

 Also known as Tunnels Beach, this north shore gem is known for its inner and outer reef structure, perfect for beginner, intermediate and advanced snorkelers and scuba divers.
-The terrain and surrounding scenery is exquisite, and although winter can bring rough waves, this is a great place to visit year-round.
+The terrain and surrounding scenery are exquisite, and although winter can bring rough waves, this is a great place to visit year-round.

 Also found on the north shore, Hanalei Bay is a charming local spot that offers plenty of entertainment both in and out of the water.
-Spend the day surfing, browsing local art, exploring historic landmarks, listening to live Hawaiian music and enjoying beautiful sunset views from Hanalei Pier.
+Spend the day surfing, browsing local art, exploring historic landmarks, listening to live Hawaiian music, and enjoying beautiful sunset views from Hanalei Pier.

 Below are some interesting facts you may not have known about Kauai.

-• Name – The Garden Isle
+• Name – The Garden Island

 • Size – 552 square miles (4th largest of the Hawaiian Islands)